 It is important for young people to receive adequate guidance counselling throughout their education path for them to be able to make conscious and informed decisions.
 Particular attention needs to be paid to including underrepresented groups in education.
-Normative gender roles are must not restrict applying to education or

-- choosing a profession.
+Normative gender roles must not restrict applying to education or choosing a profession.
 Educational institutions may not collect information about such personal characteristics of their students and applicants as are irrelevant for student admission and studying.
-Students always have the right to refuse to provide such information. - 300
+Students always have the right to refuse to provide such information.

-301 University admissions should be mainly through free entrance exams, selection courses, or other methods independent of one's success in upper secondary education.
-The results of upper secondary studies may, 302 however, be used as a selection factor in such fields as they are particularly suiting.
-Even in such cases, 303 304 universities must allocate a significant part of the beginner places for students applying through channels 305 independent of upper secondary studies results, as well as stress suitability and motivation in university admission.
-The evaluation must be professional, transparent and equal, with consideration for the special 306 307 characteristics of the different disciplines.
-Entrance exams in the same field, when possible, should be 308 realised as nationwide joint application.
-The system must eliminate the need for preparatory courses, and 309 applying through the open university must not require unreasonable amounts of money and time.
-The open university offers possibilities for supplementing one's knowledge and skills, and applying to higher 310 311 education at different stages of life, also without general higher education eligibility.
-The role of the open 312 university is not to function as a paid-for way to circumvent the application system, and open universities 313 should not award degrees.
-Quotas for first-time applicants are not a good way to speed up access to higher
+University admissions should be mainly through free entrance exams, selection courses, or other methods independent of one's success in upper secondary education.
+The results of upper secondary studies may, however, be used as a selection factor in such fields as they are particularly suiting.
+Even in such cases, universities must allocate a significant part of the beginner places for students applying through channels independent of upper secondary studies results, as well as stress suitability and motivation in university admission.
+The evaluation must be professional, transparent and equal, with consideration for the special characteristics of the different disciplines.
+Entrance exams in the same field, when possible, should be realised as nationwide joint application.
+The system must eliminate the need for preparatory courses, and applying through the open university must not require unreasonable amounts of money and time.
+We must not switch over to a model of student admission where universities admit a large number of applicants to pursue a degree, only to at a later stage reject students based on study success.
+Developing open university studies must also not lead to such an arrangement.
+In the future, a student who is admitted the right to study for a lower university degree will, in principle, always receive the right to study for a higher university degree.
+The open university offers possibilities for supplementing one's knowledge and skills and applying to higher education at different stages of life, also without general higher education eligibility.
+The role of the open university is not to function as a paidfor way to circumvent the application system, and open universities should not award degrees.
+Quotas for first-time applicants are not a good way to speed up access to higher education.

-316 Higher education institutions and upper secondary education institutions should cooperate closely so that tools.
-From the perspective of upper secondary level education, the collaboration must be as equitable as
+Higher education institutions and upper secondary education institutions should cooperate closely so that students can have a taste of higher education studies already during their upper secondary level studies.
+Cooperation between educational institutions physically far from each other can be supported through online tools.
+From the perspective of upper secondary level education, the collaboration must be as equitable as possible from a regional perspective.
+Students at all upper secondary schools must be able to complete higher education classes without cost to the student.